ChandlerJayCalkins/dnd_spellbook_maker/spell_json_formatting.md

 }
 ```

-All `u16` values are the numeric values for the unit of time that their spell can last (the 1 in "1 action" or the 5 in "5 minutes", etc.).
-All `bool` values determine whether the duration is dependent on concentration or not.
+All `u16` values in this enum are the numeric values for the unit of time that their spell can last (the 1 in "1 action" or the 5 in "5 minutes", etc.).
+All `bool` values in this enum determine whether the duration is dependent on concentration or not.
 A bool value of `true` will have the text "Concentration, up to " put before the rest of the duration text in the spell book.
 For example, the `Minutes` example from above will become "Concentration, up to 1 minute" in the spell book while the `Seconds` example from above will become just "30 seconds" in the spell book.

 # `description` Field
 ---